 BRITTA BUSHNELL, PHD

 Dr. Britta Bushnell (she/her) is a wife and mother, author of Transformed by Birth, veteran childbirth educator, celebrated speaker, mythologist, and specialist in childbirth, relationship, and parenting.
 For over 20 years, Dr. Bushnell has worked with individuals and couples as they prepare for the life-changing experience of giving birth.
-Her work with parents has been enriched by her doctoral work in mythology and psychology, her years spent as a co-owner of Birthing From Within, as well as her dedicated study of solution-focused brief therapy, storytelling, and sustaining sexual vibrancy and helping romantic partnerships thrive even during parenthood.
+Her work with parents has been enriched by her doctoral work in mythology and psychology, her years spent as a co-owner of Birthing From Within, as well as her dedicated study of solution-focused brief therapy, storytelling, sustaining sexual vibrancy, and helping romantic partnerships thrive even during parenthood.

 Britta is an engaging teacher, speaker, and presenter.
 Whether addressing a room of expectant parents, new mothers, or seasoned birth professionals, Britta has a way of captivating and inspiring them all.
-She has presented at conferences such as DONA International, MANA, and ICEA.
+She has presented at conferences such as DONA International, MANA, ICEA, and Lamaze.
 Additionally, Britta has been featured on several popular podcasts including Informed Pregnancy, Birthful and Atomic Moms.
 In 2016, in recognition of her transformative childbirth classes, Britta was awarded "Educator of the Year" by the Southern California Doula Association (DASC).

 Britta's work focuses on the transformational journey of pregnancy, birth, and new parenthood.
-Using a grounded, honest, and a playful approach, she helps parents navigate birth and parenthood with strength, confidence, and a deep connection as a couple.
+Using a grounded, honest, and playful approach, she helps parents navigate birth and parenthood with strength, confidence, and a deep connection as a couple.

 "Britta, you are an incredibly gifted and hard working teacher.
 You have such an unique way of allowing us to access the information using our own thoughts and analysis, and your intuitive sense of when to push and when to wait is truly special."